Big and Tall 1/4 Zip Pullover Fit Guide for Brands

 It is the most controlled fit.

-Why Do Zipper and Mock Neck Balance Matter in Larger Sizes?
+Zipper Length and Mock Neck Balance in Larger Sizes

 The zipper is what makes a 1/4 zip pullover different from a basic long-sleeve top.